Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Abstract

 \section{Abstract}

 We study the random reshuffling ({\sf RR}) method for smooth nonconvex optimization problems with a finite-sum structure.
-Though this method is widely utilized in practice such as the training of neural networks, its convergence behavior is only understood in several limited settings.
+Though this method is widely utilized in practice, e.g., in the training of neural networks, its convergence behavior is only understood in several limited settings.
 In this paper, under the well-known Kurdyka-{\L}ojasiewicz (KL) inequality, we establish strong limit-point convergence results for \RR with appropriate diminishing step sizes, namely, the whole sequence of iterates generated by \RR is convergent and converges to a single stationary point in an almost sure sense.
-In addition, we derive the corresponding rate of convergence, depending on the KL exponent and the suitably selected diminishing step sizes.
-When the KL exponent lies in $[0,\frac12]$, the convergence is at a rate of $\cO(t^{-1})$ with $t$ counting the iteration number.
+In addition, we derive the corresponding rate of convergence, depending on the KL exponent and suitably selected diminishing step sizes.
+When the KL exponent lies in $[0,\frac12]$, the convergence is at a rate of $\cO(t^{-1})$ with $t$ counting the number of iterations.
 When the KL exponent belongs to $(\frac12,1)$, our derived convergence rate is of the form $\cO(t^{-q})$ with $q\in (0,1)$ depending on the KL exponent.
 The standard KL inequality-based convergence analysis framework only applies to algorithms with a certain descent property.
-Remarkably, we conduct convergence analysis for the \emph{non-descent} \RR with \emph{diminishing step sizes} based on the KL inequality, which generalizes the standard KL analysis framework.
-We summarize our main steps and core ideas in an analysis framework, which is of independent interest.
-As a direct application of this framework, we also establish similar strong limit-point convergence results for the shuffled proximal point method.
+We conduct a novel convergence analysis for the \emph{non-descent} \RR method with \emph{diminishing step sizes} based on the KL inequality, which generalizes the standard KL framework.
+We summarize our main steps and core ideas in an informal analysis framework, which is of independent interest.
+As a direct application of this framework, we establish similar strong limit-point convergence results for the reshuffled proximal point method.